shuakami/usql/README.md

 # usql

+Query any database from terminal.
 Feed your database to LLMs.
-Query anything from terminal.

 ![usql](demo.png)